nmauthes/neuroflite/README.md

 The idea is to guide the floating diamond through the passing rings.
 To score points, the user tries to increase their "mellow score" (represented as a rolling average of alpha wave activity) by relaxing and thus increasing the likelihood of passing through each ring.

 Created for the CS280 (Neurofeedback in Computing) class at SJSU.
-Code can be found in the Assets/_Scripts folder.